EduardoPecina/SQL-Portfolio-Northwind/README.md

 🗂 Repository Contents
 - `basic-exercises.sql`: Contains SQL exercises and queries
-- `chinook.db`: SQLite database used for practice
+- `northwind.db`: SQLite database used for practice

 💡 Skills Demonstrated
 - Data querying (SELECT, WHERE, GROUP BY)